jkuituni/Raven68k/rev1/README.md

 ## Folder structure

-*firmware/* - ROM images to boot and initialize the system
+*firmware/* - ROM images to boot and initialize the system.

 *software/* - S68 programs that can be loaded from the firmware.
-Many of these are built with [EASy68k](http://easy68k.com/)
+Many of these are built with [EASy68k](http://easy68k.com/).

 *schematic/* - KiCad schematics for this revision.

-*vhdl/* - The VHDL source for the CPLD that manages most of the TTL logic present on the development system
+*vhdl/* - The VHDL source for the CPLD that manages most of the TTL logic present on the development system.

-*xilinx/* - The ISE WebPack (14.2) project itself, which targets a QFP44 XC9572XL breakout board
+*xilinx/* - The ISE WebPack (14.2) project itself, which targets a QFP44 XC9572XL breakout board.

+*datasheets/* - The datasheets for all the ICs used in this project.